severedsolo/DeathAndTaxes/README.md

 ## Known Issues
 ### Persistent Fines
 - UI is a bit screwy.
 There's a bug in the base game where fines aren't persisted when loading a save, so what you see on screen will only be "fines since you loaded this save".
 Actual fines will be deducted and communicated to you when you die.
+- Likewise the UI isn't really setup to persist fines between leaving buildings, so you'll see multiple "fine boxes".
+If it gets annoying just reload your save and they will disappear (due to above bug).
 - I couldn't figure out a good way to get the fine amounts directly so we cheat and "simulate" taking the fines and then give you the money back.
 This means if you don't actually have enough money to pay, your penalty will be based on money in hand instead.

 ### Social Credit Adjustments